mariohernandez/mariohernandezio/src/blog/vitejs.md

 The random 8 character string is gone and notice that this time the build job is pulling more CSS files.
 Since we configured the input to go three levels deep, the **src/stories** directory was included as part of the input path.

-## Restructure the project {id=restructure}
+## 2. Restructure the project {id=restructure}

 The out of the box Vite project structure is a good start for us.
 However, we need to make some adjustments so we can adopt the Atomic Design methodology.
 This is today's standards and will work well with our component-driven development workflow.
-At a high level, this is the current structure:
+At a high level, this is the current project structure:

 {% raw %}